SLKone/SLKone.github.io/_posts/2020-04-3-Think-Forward-Part-One.md

 If we decide to temporarily shut down the clinics, then we:

-•	Will control expenses. *
+- Will control expenses.*
-•	Will allow for a severance / disruption package for the employees.
+- Will allow for a severance / disruption package for the employees.

 And we must accept that we:

-•	Might lose business.
+- Might lose business.
-•	Might never be able to reopen.
+- Might never be able to reopen.

 If we decide to keep the clinics open, then we:

-•	Will offer an across the board pay cut for all employees (and must look for cost cutting in many other areas).
+- Will offer an across the board pay cut for all employees (and must look for cost cutting in many other areas).
-•	Will generate goodwill in the community.
+- Will generate goodwill in the community.

 And we must accept that we:

-•	Might not have demand to keep clinics open.
+- Might not have demand to keep clinics open.
-•	Might have a divided physician and front-line workforce if some don’t accept the pay cut.
+- Might have a divided physician and front-line workforce if some don’t accept the pay cut.
-•	Might have an upset lender or LP questioning our investment.
+- Might have an upset lender or LP questioning our investment.

 *Note: This example provides a simplified set of factors to illustrate the concepts.
 Real life situations will have many more factors to consider including legal and regulatory.
 We should include as much cross-functional input as possible when identifying the upside and downside of options.